San Francisco power outage: PG&E restores power to most customers affected

-That's down from about 22,000 customers who were impacted in the area of Potrero, South of Market and China Basin at the start of the outage, the utility says.
+About 22,000 customers were impacted earlier in the area of Potrero, South of Market and China Basin at the start of the outage, the utility says.

 PG&E says a third party construction company, not affiliated with PG&E, struck an underground power line while doing construction near Illinois St. and 22nd.